Nuclear power plant: Economics

+The Russian state nuclear company Rosatom is the largest player in international nuclear power market, building nuclear plants around the world.
+Whereas Russian oil and gas were subject to international sanctions after the Russian full-scale invasion of Ukraine in February 2022, Rosatom was not targeted by sanctions.
+However, some countries, especially in Europe, scaled back or cancelled planned nuclear power plants that were to be built by Rosatom.

-Safety and accidents
+Safety and security

 Modern nuclear reactor designs have had numerous safety improvements since the first-generation nuclear reactors.
-A nuclear power plant cannot explode like a nuclear weapon because the fuel for uranium reactors is not enriched enough, and nuclear weapons require precision explosives to force fuel into a small enough volume to go supercritical.
+A nuclear power plant cannot explode like a nuclear weapon because the fuel for uranium reactors is not enriched enough, and nuclear weapons require precision explosives to force nuclear material into a small enough volume to become supercritical.
 Most reactors require continuous temperature control to prevent a core meltdown, which has occurred on a few occasions through accident or natural disaster, releasing radiation and making the surrounding area uninhabitable.
 Plants must be defended against theft of nuclear material and attack by enemy military planes or missiles.

 The most serious accidents to date have been the 1979 Three Mile Island accident, the 1986 Chernobyl disaster, and the 2011 Fukushima Daiichi nuclear disaster, corresponding to the beginning of the operation of generation II reactors.

-Professor of sociology Charles Perrow states that multiple and unexpected failures are built into society's complex and tightly-coupled nuclear reactor systems.
+Professor of sociology Charles Perrow states that multiple and unexpected failures are built into society's complex and tightly coupled nuclear reactor systems.
 Such accidents are unavoidable and cannot be designed around.
 An interdisciplinary team from MIT has estimated that given the expected growth of nuclear power from 2005 to 2055, at least four serious nuclear accidents would be expected in that period.
 The MIT study does not take into account improvements in safety since 1970.